TBMCPlugins/Chroma-Chat/README.md

-# The Button Minecraft server plugin
+# The Button Minecraft server chat plugin
-It can download player flairs for /r/TheButtonMinecraft and do other cool things, like name mentioning.

 ## How to use
 ### Players
-#### Connecting with a non-premium account
-You can connect to the server with a non-paid account as long as you confirm your flair.
-To do this, follow the steps below.
-The server will let you in if you commented in the thread.

 #### Obtaining the flair (/u accept)
 At first, you need to "connect" your Reddit account with your Minecraft account.
 This is done by writing your Minecraft name to [this thread](https://www.reddit.com/r/TheButtonMinecraft/comments/433ptk/autoflair_thread/), following the instructions in the post.